Queen Jeongan

-Queen Chŏngan (30 January 1355 – 11 August 1412 (Note: In the Korean calendar, the Queen was born on the 9th day, 1st month of 1355 and died on the 25th day, 6th month of 1412)) or Queen Anjŏng, of the Gyeongju Kim clan, was a posthumous name bestowed to the wife and queen consort of King Jeongjong, the second king of Joseon.
-She was queen consort of Joseon from 1398 and was honoured as Queen Tŏk until her husband's abdication in 1400 after which she was honoured as Queen Dowager Sundŏk.
+Queen Jeongan (30 January 1355 – 11 August 1412), (Note: In the Korean calendar (lunisolar), she was born on the 9th day of the 1st lunar month and died on the 25th day of the 6th lunar month.) of the Gyeongju Kim clan, was the wife of King Jeongjong, the second monarh of Joseon.
+Known as Queen Deok during her tenure, she was queen of Joseon from 1398 until her husband's abdication in 1400.
+She was then styled as Queen Dowager Sundeok during the reign of her brother-in-law, King Taejong.